OpenTechSchool/html-css-beginners/core/portfolio.md

 	* { padding: 0; margin: 0; border: 0; }

 <<<<<<< Updated upstream
-That's set all the elements "\*", with default padding, margin and border equal to 0px.
+That is to set all the elements "\*" with default padding, margin and border to 0px.
 =======
-That's set all the elements " * ", with default padding, margin and border equal to 0px.
+That is to set all the elements " * " with default padding, margin and border to 0px.
 >>>>>>> Stashed changes
-This is really important to do because every browser sets a default size for some tags and without set all of them again to 0px will be impossible to calculate the  position of HTML elements and to positioning them in the space, since every browser will interpeter that in a different way.
+This is really important to do because every browser sets a default size for some tags and without setting all of them again to 0px, it will be impossible to calculate the  position of HTML elements and to position them on the page, since every browser will interpret that in a different way.

-## Menu
+## Navigation Menu
-Time to write our menu.
+Time to write our navigation menu.
 Inside of the div we are going to write our first HTML5 element.

 	<nav>